-We all know that we're supposed to knit gauge swatches and do whatever we have to do to make sure we're getting the same number of stitches per inch as the pattern calls for.
-If you don't take the time to check your gauge and yours happens to be way off from what the pattern suggested, you'll end up with a project that's much bigger—or smaller—than you intended.
+We all know that we're supposed to knit gauge swatches and do whatever we have to do to make sure we're getting the same number of stitches per inch as a pattern calls for.
+If you don't take the time to check your gauge and it ends up being way off from what the pattern suggested, you'll end up with a project that's much bigger—or smaller—than you intended.

 But it's not always easy to figure out what to do to alter your gauge.
 If you've knit a swatch with the needles specified and it's not right, what can you do?

 A bigger needle is what you need if you're getting more stitches to the inch than the pattern calls for.
 (Which makes sense, because a bigger needle makes bigger stitches, so there will be fewer of them per inch.)

 Go Down a Needle Size

 On the other hand, if you're getting fewer stitches per inch than you are supposed to be, going down a needle size should get you more stitches per inch.

 Change the Type of Needle